-3.8.1 Measurement categories of financial assets and liabilities (continued)
+3.8.2 Explanations on expected credit losses (continued)

 Significant increase in credit risk

 As of the reporting date, if the credit risk on a financial instrument has not increased significantly since initial recognition, the loss allowance for that financial instrument is measured at an amount equal to 12-month expected credit losses.
 However, if there is a significant increase in credit risk of a financial instrument since initial recognition, the Bank measures loss allowance regarding such instrument at an amount equal to lifetime expected credit losses.